 Highlights and features found in the Degree Works student educational planner (SEP)

-- Abilty for advisors (in consultation with the advisee) to create an electronic academic plan which can be viewed by both the advisor and advisee.
+- Ability for students or advisors to create an electronic academic plan which can be viewed by both the advisor and student.
 Electronic access to the plan in the same web location as the degree audit.

 - A calendar view for easy understanding of the academic plan